 For instance, you use the same cluster for qa and dev.
 So, you could possibly have app-a running on dev and qa at the same time.
 You may need two service objects for achieving this functionality easily.
 One service object carries out label select on the app: app-a and environment: dev.
 The other service object selects on the app: app-a alongside switching dev with qa.
 So, you have two different endpoints for the same app.
 As a result, you could also apply to the test at the same time.

 Preparing for Kubernetes interview.
 Prepare with these top Kubernetes interview questions to ace the interview!

 9. Go for the GO Client

 The Kubernetes Go client gives a lot more than expected.
 Kubernetes was developed on GO and the add-ons also have their development roots on GO.
 The Go client has a wide range of interesting things in store for users.
 Go is ideally suited for tailoring Kubernetes to your preferences.
-For example, you could try out deployment engine, a simple clean-up application or for data collection engine.
+For example, you could try out a deployment engine, a simple clean-up application, or for data collection engine.